Euthalia aconthea: Habits

 This butterfly has a stiff flap glide style of flying.
 It flies at low heights and maintains a territory.

 Range

-Throughout peninsular India, except in the desert tracts, and the higher ranges of the Himalayas; Assam; Burma; Tenasserim, extending to the peninsula, and Sumatra.
+In 1905, Charles Thomas Bingham recorded it to be found throughout peninsular India, except in the desert tracts, and the higher ranges of the Himalayas; Assam; Burma; Tenasserim, extending to the peninsula, and Sumatra.

 Life history

 The pupa is green and quadrangular and found especially on mango where it is sometimes treated as a minor pest.

 Larval food plants

 Larvae feed on Anacardium occidentale, Scurrula, mango (Mangifera indica).